 Now my sea legs are firmly rooted on terra firma.
 I completed a graduate degree in science communication at the University of California Santa Cruz.
-I primarily cover the climate, genetics, and biotech, but I’m not afraid to tackle stories outside my wheelhouse like NFTs, neuroscience, space, or artificial intelligence.
+I primarily cover space, the climate, and genetics, but I’m not afraid to tackle stories outside my wheelhouse like NFTs, neuroscience, or artificial intelligence.
 My written and broadcast work appears on PBS NewsHour, NPR Weekend Edition, Scientific American, and more.
-I’m now the senior podcast producer for The Top Line and Podnosis, two award-winning weekly news podcasts that cover the biopharma, medtech, and healthcare industries.
+Most recently, I was the senior podcast producer for The Top Line and Podnosis, two award-winning weekly news podcasts that cover the biopharma, medtech, and healthcare industries.
 Currently, I am the Senior Podcast Producer at NASA Apeel KS for the podcast, Small Steps, Giant Leaps.

 ~Teresa L. Carey